Ontario Women's Curling Championship: Champions

 National champions are indicated in bold.
 Teams from Northern Ontario are indicated in italics, as prior to 2015, Northern Ontario did not have their own provincial championship.
 National champions get an automatic bye into the following years' national championships, so they cannot defend their provincial championship.
 A national championship has been held since 1961, although the provincial women's championship has been held since 1956.

 1956–1990

 1991–present

 A playoff was added in 1991.
 Runners up from Northern Ontario in italics.

+Other Ontario teams at the Hearts

+Beginning in 1986, the national Tournament of Hearts champion automatically earned a berth for the following years' national championship as "Team Canada".
+The first Ontario team to play as "Team Canada" at the Hearts was Marilyn Darte in 1987.
+Northern Ontario was granted their own team in 2015 (see Northern Ontario Scotties Tournament of Hearts).
+A Wildcard entry was added in 2018, which was expanded to three entries in 2021.
+Two of these entries became prequalifying entries in 2024.